Benny Friedman (singer): Music career

-Friedman came to national attention with the release of his first solo album, Tammu, produced by Avi Newmark along with Technical Producer, Sruly Meyer in 2009.
+Friedman came to national attention with the release of his first solo album, Taamu, produced by Avi Newmark along with Technical Producer Sruly Meyer, in 2009, just after he married.
 Afterward he began touring in concert and singing at Jewish weddings.
 He was a guest vocalist on the 2011 album Nagila V'Nismicha, singing with the Nagilah Orchestra.

 His second solo album, Yesh Tikvah: Dawn of Moshiach (2012), also produced by Newmark, along with Technical Producer, Sruly Meyer, made a splash in the Orthodox Jewish world with its title track, "Yesh Tikvah".
 The Hebrew-language song encouraging hope and faith was co-written by Ari Goldwag and Miriam Israeli.
 The song earned a mention in an editorial in the Yated Ne'eman Orthodox Jewish newspaper, a paper not known for music reviews.
 "Yesh Tikvah" has been covered by numerous major Orthodox Jewish singers and choirs and was rendered into Yiddish by the Yedidim Choir.

-In 2013 Friedman released his first spinoff album B'nei Heichala: A Shabbos with Benny Friedman, which includes traditional and modern Shabbat zemirot.
+In 2013, Friedman released his first spinoff album B'nei Heichala: A Shabbos with Benny Friedman, which includes traditional and modern Shabbat zemirot.

-In 2014, he released his third solo album, Kol Haneshama Sheli.
+He released his third solo album, Kol Haneshama Sheli, in 2014 and his fourth, Fill The World With Light – which included thirteen original songs – in 2016.

-in 2016, Friedman released a new album with 13 original songs, titled Fill The World With Light.

 In 2019, he released Kulanu Nelech – a studio album featuring 13 tracks.
 The music was executive produced by Benny Friedman and written by a wide range of composers, including: Ari Goldwag, Udi Damari, Moshe and Yitzy Waldner.
-Three tracks where recorded live with the Budapest Art Orchestra, Hungary, including orchestral arrangements by Frederic Bernard, Gershon Freishtat and Elchanan Elchadad.
+Three tracks were recorded live with the Budapest Art Orchestra, Hungary, including orchestral arrangements by Frederic Bernard, Gershon Freishtat and Elchanan Elchadad.
+The album's songs marked a shift from his previous more traditional songs based on words from the Hebrew Bible to more universal Hebrew lyrics.

 In 2020, he released his first a cappella album, Whispers of the Heart.
 The album was conceived and recorded over one week, during the COVID-19 pandemic.
-The following year he released a follow up album Whispers of the Heart 2.
+The following year he released a follow-up album Whispers of the Heart 2.
+Whispers of the Heart 3 was released two years later.

+His sixth solo album after a six-year break, Be Gebentched!, was released in August 2025 and was produced by Doni Gross.
+They had started working on it in 2021, and it included thirteen songs.
+As well as the expected funk, it includes songs with different styles such as boogie-woogie.